 Figures of experimental animals compared to other figures of animal usage

-The number of nonhuman primates used for research purposes, is far less than the number of animals killed in everyday road traffic in Germany: the official number of accidents with wild boars or deers, collected by the German hunting association amounted in 2018/2019 to nearly 235,000 animals - the estimated dark figure is about five times as high.
+The number of nonhuman primates used for research purposes, is far less than the number of animals killed in everyday road traffic in Germany: the official number of accidents with wild boars or deers, collected by the German hunting association amounted in 2020/2021 to over 226,000 animals - the estimated dark figure is about five times as high.
 Not all accidents are reported and accidents involving animals such as rabbits, rodents and birds are not considered part of the statistic.